turingschool/md_launch_curriculum/Mod0/computer-setup.md

 **Action Steps:**
 - [Create an account on GitHub](https://github.com/).
 Please use your Turing email address.
 - [Update your GitHub Profile](https://github.com/settings/profile) and be sure that you choose a username, status, profile info, and picture that are appropriate for a professional setting.
 GitHub is a platform where future/potential employers will be reviewing your work.
-- [Bookmark this webpage on Chrome](https://support.google.com/chrome/answer/188842?hl=en&co=GENIE.Platform%3DDesktop), so that you can easily find it again later.
+- Bookmark the GitHub webpage on Chrome so that you can easily find it again later.
+[Here's how to create bookmarks in Chrome](https://support.google.com/chrome/answer/188842?hl=en&co=GENIE.Platform%3DDesktop).

 <br>